To Give You the Space to Heal, 2013

 Her breath was an audible wheeze by the time she rushed to the Farmer’s Market, catching Mr. Bridges just as he was closing his stand and boxing up unsold produce.
 He looked at her sketch and made a tsk, tsk sound saying, “Oh, Clara.
 If you know about the boy, you best tell the police.
 I think they fished him out of the drink this afternoon.”

-But she knew why.
-It wasn’t as though she’d never thought about it herself.
-The ocean, undulating and sensuous.
+She took a deep breath and smelled the ocean, sharp and inviting.
+Undulating and sensuous.
+It wasn’t as though she hadn’t thought about it.
 Her parents had surrendered to it, taken a bottle of their best brandy on the boat, loaded up on Xanax and let the stormy currents cast them out and sink them like a stone.
-They’d chosen the ocean over her, no reason this man, this stranger wouldn’t do the same.
+They’d chosen the ocean over her, it could only stand to reason this stranger would do the same.

 The crowd followed her all the way to the edge of town, all the way up the hill this time, lining out on the narrow footpath laid across the cliff above the dunes.
 She glanced back to the people a few times, her eyes fierce, sharp with grief, and they gasped, stopping a moment, backing off, a few breaking away each time.
 When she got to the woodpile her house came into view and there were about a dozen tourists steadfastly tailing her, trying to keep up as the fog moved in.
 Above, a eucalyptus limb groaned in the growing wind and Clara dreaded how lonely the house would feel when she got there.

 Clara noticed a slender figure at the edge of her property, facing out toward the sea and just barely lit by the porch lights.
 Barefoot, disheveled.
 It was him.
 He turned a little to see her, raising a hand in greeting.

 Clara smiled and chuckled to herself.
 She let out a heavy breath, her shoulders sagging in relief as she waved back.